sachinphegde/expense_tracker/README.md

-# spend_tracker
+# Expense_tracker
-Monthly spend tracker
+Monthly expense tracker

+Currently it is a CLI based application

+Data storage is done in sqlite database

+A monthly budget with category and subcategory can be provided in a json format.